Description

 Example

-// Example usage of the IsValid property
+// Example of using the IsValid property

 TypeDescription typeDesc = TypeLibrary.GetType("SomeNamespace.SomeType");